FUNDAMENTALS OF PHARMACEUTICAL CHEMISTRY

 D. A. Williams, T. L. Lemke: “Foye’s Principi di Chimica Farmaceutica” PICCIN, Padova, 2005.
 ISBN: 88-299-1726-5

-The oral exam at the end of the course will cover all the topics treated during the lessons.
-The student has to demonstrate that he/she has understood and is able to discuss the importance of the major concepts of each topic.
+The end of course oral exam will cover all the topics of the course.
+The student has to demonstrate that he/she has understood the basic concepts of each topic.